osrf/gazebo_design/gui_logging/gui_logging.md

     1. case: Create a world with 1000 falling cubes.
 Record a log file for 30 seconds of simulation time.
 Measure the size of the log file, and real-time required to generate the log file.
     1. case: Create a world with 10 double pendulums.
-Record a lof file for 30 seconds of simulation time.
+Record a log file for 30 seconds of simulation time.
 Measure the size of the log file, and real-time required to generate the log file.
 1. Performance Test: Log play performance